 If your Placement Exam Score indicates that you should enroll in a course that is only offered in the spring semester, consider taking the preceding course in the fall.
-College foreign language courses advance at a brisk pace, and you may find that a refresher is a springboard for your continued success.
-It is never a good idea to skip a semester of foreign language if you can avoid doing so.
+College world language courses advance at a brisk pace, and you may find that a refresher is a springboard for your continued success.
+It is never a good idea to skip a semester of world language if you can avoid doing so.

-DIRECTORY OF UMM FOREIGN LANGUAGES
+DIRECTORY OF UMM WORLD LANGUAGES

 |American Sign Language||Tim Poore|